sergiocorreia/ivreghdfe/README.md

-This package package adds an `absorb()` option to `ivreg2`, so we can run IV regressions with multiple fixed effects, as in `reghdfe`.
+This package integrates `reghdfe` into `ivreg2`, through an `absorb()` option.
+This allows IV/2SLS regressions with multiple levels of fixed effects.

 ## Comparison with other commands